 Want to see more of this?

 All of this is done on an ideal open source basis.
 To keep it that way your support is very needed.
-Please get in touch if you have ideas, share with people that might and check out patreon and paypal below!
+Please get in touch if you have ideas, share with people that might and check out patreon below!